Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Hybrid iLQR

-Now that the expansion terms for the value function at timestep $k$ can be expressed as the sole function of $k+1$, the optimal control input can be calculated recursively and stored $(u_{ff,k},K_k)$.
-This process is called the backward pass.
-The convergence of the algorithm is determined by when the magnitude of the total expected reduction $\delta J$ is small
+Now that the expansion terms for the value function at timestep $k$ can be expressed as sole a function of $k+1$ the optimal control input can be calculated recursively and stored $(u_{ff,k},K_k)$.
+This process is called the backwards pass.

-The forward pass can modify the hybrid mode sequence, and there can be an issue with tracking a previous iteration's trajectory where it does not match the hybrid mode of the current state.
-This mode mismatch can lead to very large errors in state and result in bad solutions.
-A fix for this is to use reference extensions where the reference is extended past the guard by integration, and the gains and inputs are held constant for those times.
-Now, if there is a mode mismatch, one of the extensions can be used instead of the original reference to ensure that there is no mode mismatch.

-An iteration of Hybrid iLQR consists of initializing the algorithm with a hybrid rollout to create an initial hybrid trajectory, then a backward pass is used to schedule feedforward and feedback gains, then several hybrid forward passes are implemented in a linesearch fashion with a learning parameter on the feedforward gain.
-The backward pass and forward pass linesearch are repeated until convergence.
+Once the backwards pass is completed, a forward pass is run by simulating the dynamics given the new gain schedule $(u_{ff,k},K_k)$ and the previous iterations sequence of states and inputs.

+where the new trajectory is denoted with hats $(\hat{x},\hat{u})$ and $\alpha$ is used as a backtracking line-search parameters $0<\alpha\leq1$ \cite[Eqn.
+12]{tassa2012synthesis}.
+The backwards and forwards passes are run until convergence.
+Following \cite{tassa2012synthesis}, convergence is when the magnitude of the total expected reduction $\delta J$ is small

+Convergence issues may occur when $Q_{uu}$ is not positive-definite or when the second order approximations are inaccurate.
+Regularization is often added to address these issues and here we use the standard regularization from~\cite{mayne1973differential} where a scaled diagonal term is added to the local control cost Hessian.